 The size and arrangement of the shrubs should ultimately depend on the theme of your front yard.
 Some people are okay with a few light green bushes, while some want to create a beautiful, scenic landscape.

 In any case, try to arrange the shrubs so that they tie the house with its natural surroundings.
 This is bound to enhance the curb appeal of your property.
+You can use also flowering plants in hanging baskets.

 The Best Evergreen Shrubs for Your Front Yard